More Free Planners: The Blog Post Planner and Calendar

 How to Use These Planners

-You’ll find three download links below.
+Over in our free Mighty Networks community, you’ll be able to see and download these planners.
 The first is for the Blog Post Planner (the brainstorming planner), the Blog Post Calendar (the date-based planner), and a combo download that has them sandwiched together.
 Pick up whichever you’d like.
 They’re free and you don’t have to sign up for anything.

 A set?
 Why two?
 Because they appeal to different sides of the brain.
 Either one could be used independent of the other, but they’re stronger together.